JawaraGordon/free-throw-counter/README.md

 - Added a chart that displays your free throw goal, made and missed attempts

+### 0.4

+- Bug fixes:
+- Updated the high-score display to only show once
+- Updated the score display to only show once

 ### Getting Started

 Play the live demo here: https://jawaragordon.github.io/free-throw-counter/